SalihFurkan/Normalized-SGD/README.md

 # Normalized-SGD

-In here, we introduce a new optimization algorithm used in machine learning models training which we call Normalized Stochastic Gradient Descent (NSGD) inspired by Normalized Least Mean Squares (NLMS) used in adaptive filtering.
-In large data sets, with high complexity models, choosing the learning rate is significant and the poor choice of parameters can lead to divergence.
-The algorithm updates the new set of network weights using the stochastic gradient but with  $\ell_1$ and $\ell_2$-based normalizations on the learning rate parameter similar to the NLMS algorithm.
-Our main difference from the existing normalization methods is that we do not include the error term in the normalization process.
-We experimentally observe that our optimization algorithm can train the model to a better accuracy level on different initial settings.
-In this paper, we demonstrate the efficiency of our training algorithm using ResNet-20 and a toy neural network on different benchmark datasets with different initializations.
-The NSGD improves the accuracy of the ResNet-20 from 91.96\% to 92.20\% on CIFAR-10 dataset.
+In this paper, we propose a novel optimization algorithm for training machine learning models called Input Normalized Stochastic Gradient Descent (INSGD), inspired by the Normalized Least Mean Squares (NLMS) algorithm used in adaptive filtering.
+When training complex models on large datasets, the choice of optimizer parameters, particularly the learning rate, is crucial to avoid divergence.
+Our algorithm updates the network weights using stochastic gradient descent with $\ell_1$ and $\ell_2$-based normalizations applied to the learning rate, similar to NLMS.
+However, unlike existing normalization methods, we exclude the error term from the normalization process and instead normalize the update term using the input vector to the neuron.
+Our experiments demonstrate that our optimization algorithm achieves higher accuracy levels compared to different initialization settings.
+We evaluate the efficiency of our training algorithm on benchmark datasets using ResNet-20, WResNet-18, ResNet-50, and a toy neural network.
+Our INSGD algorithm improves the accuracy of ResNet-20 on CIFAR-10 from 92.55\% to 92.80\%, the accuracy of MobileNetV3 on CIFAR-10 from 90.83\% to 91.13\%, WResNet-18 on CIFAR-100 from 78.75\% to 78.85\%, and ResNet-50 on ImageNet-1K from 75.56\% to 75.89\%.

 Let us assume that we have a linear neuron at the last stage of the network. let $e_n$ be the error due to the n-th training instance.